Timeline & Commitment

 - Chuck Knepfle, Associate Vice President for Enrollment Management, Clemson University

-- Consuela Mitchell, Director of Enrollment Resources, Southern Methodist University
+- Consuela Perez, Director of Enrollment Resources, Southern Methodist University

 - Dan Mann, Interim Associate Provost for Enrollment Management, University of Illinois at Urbana-Champaign